StackmateNetwork/stackmate-core/resources/docs/api.md

 ```
 Where ' or "h" represents a hardened path &

-Where m is replaced by the fingerprint in the extended key format and unhardened paths deposit/index follows the key.
+Where m is replaced by the fingerprint in the key source and unhardened paths deposit/index are set to be * i.e. it will be rotated per payment requirements.

 ## Note on fees: